Medically Reviewed by Anthony Nappi, OD / Published January 24, 2023 / 2 min. read

 LASIK is effective for adults of all ages.
 Many people choose to get LASIK eye surgery at age 40 and beyond.
 There is no upper age limit for having the procedure.
 People can safely have LASIK surgery in their 60s and 70s if they are healthy enough to undergo surgery.
 However, LASIK will only stop being effective when or if the patient develops cataracts.

 Older teens and young adults are not typically candidates for LASIK.
 The FDA has approved LASIK for people 18 and over, and in past years, doctors would perform LASIK on young adults who met the other requirements for the procedure.
 Thinking on that has changed as experts have learned more about how eyes develop over time.
-Now, many doctors believe that it’s better to wait until age 25 or later to have LASIK.

 Reasons for Age Restrictions